Birches

 Until he took the stiffness out of them…”

-The verb “subdued” is interesting.
-It suggests a gentle mastery, a respect for the tree rather than a forceful domination.
-The boy doesn’t break the trees; he relaxes them, making them limp.
-This suggests a deeper understanding of nature, a way of interacting with it that is both playful and respectful.
+The verb “subdued” is particularly insightful.
+It suggests a gentle mastery, an interaction characterized by respect for the tree rather than forceful domination.
+The boy does not break the trees, rather, he relaxes them, making them limp.
+This implies a deeper understanding of nature, a way of engaging with it that is both playful and reverent.

-The boy’s skill and carefulness are further emphasized:
+The boy’s skill and carefulness are further emphasized through Frost’s detailed description:

 “He always kept his poise